'We're not done': Whitworth football looks to top successful 2018 season

 Whitworth refuses to get caught up in the hype.

 “Those people that ranked us have never been to a practice.
 Don’t know one of my players names.
-That’s just all based on what you did last year,” said Sandberg.
+That’s just all based on what you did last year," Sandberg said.
 “It’s fun for the fans.
 Fun for the parents.
 We’ve got work to do.
 We have this huge gap.
 This is our potential of what we could be.
 This is where we are right now.
-We’ve got to get work and we’ve got to close that gap.
-How much can we close that.
-So all that stuff doesn’t really matter.”
+We’ve got to get work and we’ve got to close that gap, how much can we close that, so all that stuff doesn’t really matter.”

 “It’s a great honor.
 You see it.
-It’s kind of impossible not to see it with social media,” said Erickson.
+It’s kind of impossible not to see it with social media,” Erickson said.
 “Being ranked 11th doesn’t give you your first win.
-Just because you come into a game, you’re ranked and the other team is unranked, it doesn’t mean they’re just going to walk off the field when it starts.
-It’s awesome but we have to go out and prove that.
+Just because you come into a game, you’re ranked and the other team is unranked, it doesn’t mean they’re just going to walk off the field when it starts."

+"It’s awesome but we have to go out and prove that.
 We have to go out and prove that we belong to be there.
 Honestly, we think we could be higher.
 Go out and prove that we deserve to be higher.
-Be in the top five and prove everyday that we are a great team.”
+Be in the top five and prove everyday that we are a great team," he added.

+In terms of the schedule, the first time you’ll be able to see Whitworth at home this season is in October.

 RELATED: Whitworth football advances to second round of NCAA DIII Playoffs